History of glass: Islamic world

 Islamic glass continued the achievements of pre-Islamic cultures, especially the Sasanian glass of Persia.
 The Arab poet al-Buhturi (820–897) described the clarity of such glass: "Its color hides the glass as if it is standing in it without a container."
 In the 8th century, the Persian-Arab chemist Jābir ibn Hayyān (Geber) described 46 recipes for producing colored glass in Kitab al-Durra al-Maknuna (The Book of the Hidden Pearl), in addition to 12 recipes inserted by al-Marrakishi in a later edition of the book.
 By the 11th century, clear glass mirrors were being produced in Islamic Spain.

 Africa

-During post-classical times, glass and glass beads were also produced in the kingdom of Benin.
+Evidence suggests that indigenous glass production existed in West Africa well before extensive contact with other glassmaking regions.
+The most significant and well-documented example is the Ife Empire of Southwestern Nigeria.
+Archaeological excavations at Igbo Olokun, a site in northern Ife, have yielded a substantial quantity of glass beads, crucibles, and production debris dating from the 11th to 15th centuries CE.
+Chemical analysis revealed a unique chemical signature significantly different from known imported glass types.

+The Igbo Olokun glass is characterized by a high-lime, high-alumina (HLHA) composition, reflecting the use of locally sourced raw materials, likely including granitic sands and possibly calcium carbonate from sources such as snail shells.
+At least two distinct glass types, HLHA and low-lime, high-alumina (LLHA), were produced at Igbo Olokun.
+Colorants including manganese, iron, cobalt, and copper were intentionally added to produce a range of colors, most notably various shades of dichroic blue and green.
+Analysis also revealed the presence of glass production waste, including fragments of crucibles bearing vitrified glass residues, confirming the onsite nature of the manufacturing.